-How to cancel a Southwest Airlines flight?
+How to cancel or change a Delta Air Lines flight?

 In this guide, we’ll run through how to cancel a Delta flight, or amend it if this suits your needs better.
 This includes whether you can get a refund, and if you’ll have to pay a cancellation fee.